FyraLabs-Graveyard/pungi/doc/configuration.rst

     used, so wildcards are possible.
 The package can be specified as name only or ``name.arch``.

+    With ``dnf`` gathering backend, you can specify a debuginfo package to be included.
+This is meant to include a package if autodetection does not get it.
+If you add a debuginfo package that does not have anything else from the same build included in the compose, the sources will not be pulled in.

 **filter_packages**
     (*list*) -- packages to be excluded from a variant and architecture;
     format: ``[(variant_uid_regex, {arch|*: [package_globs]})]``